AdvancedPhotonSource/rsMap3D/docs/MPI_Info.md

 self.importScans(scanData)
 ```

 If your implementation requires additional data to be loaded, `exportScans` and `importScans` will need to be modified.
-If the data is not list or dict based, `mpiMergeSources` will likely need modification.
-Custom merge operations can be added to the type conditional in the merge method.
+If the data is not list or dict based, `mpiMergeSources` will need modification.
+Custom merge operations can be added to the conditional in the merge method.
 Any new data being passed through MPI must be able to be pickled.

 # Performance Characteristics